shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 This process is triggered when flexibility is required to resolve congestion detected during the operate phase.
 This might, for example, be the case when the prognoses change after the validate phase and there are still FlexOffers available.

-The process diagram is similar to Figure 3-10.
+The process diagram is similar to the figure in [Exchange Flexibility Orders](validate-phase.md#exchange-flexibility-orders).

 <table>
   <tr>